danog/MadelineProto/README.md

     * <a href="https://docs.madelineproto.xyz/API_docs/methods/payments.getStarsRevenueStats.html" name="payments.getStarsRevenueStats">Get Telegram Star revenue statistics »: payments.getStarsRevenueStats</a>
     * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#mbStrlen" name="mbStrlen">Get Telegram UTF-8 length of string: mbStrlen</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/messages.getDocumentByHash.html" name="messages.getDocumentByHash">Get a document by its SHA256 hash, mainly used for gifs: messages.getDocumentByHash</a>
+    * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#getGroupCallBySlug" name="getGroupCallBySlug">Get a group call from its: getGroupCallBySlug</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/payments.getStarGifts.html" name="payments.getStarGifts">Get a list of available gifts, see here » for more info: payments.getStarGifts</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/bots.getAdminedBots.html" name="bots.getAdminedBots">Get a list of bots owned by the current user: bots.getAdminedBots</a>
     * <a href="https://docs.madelineproto.xyz/API_docs/methods/channels.getLeftChannels.html" name="channels.getLeftChannels">Get a list of channels/supergroups we left, requires a takeout session, see here » for more info: channels.getLeftChannels</a>